cloudbees-io/swift-fm-example/README.md

 ```
 2. **Open the Project:**

-    - Reopen your project in Android Studio.
+    - Reopen your project in Xcode.

 3. **Get the SDK key:**
     - Create a CloudBees feature management account.
 Refer to [Signup Page](https://cloudbees.io/signup) to create an account.